jakebrokaw/jakebrokaw.github.io/simple.md

 ## Chapter IV: The World is Saved

 Because of the work that Simple and Jake were able to accomplish together, the world was a safer and brighter place to live.
-Tide Pods were only used for laundry purposes again.
+Tide Pods went back to being used solely for laundry purposes.
 People from all over the world finally felt confident with their financial situation because they were banking with Simple.
-The juicer startup, Juicero, was thankfully shut down.
+The $400 juicer startup, Juicero, was thankfully shut down.
 All was well with the world.

 The universe knew what it was doing when it paired Jake with Simple, which was already contributing so much good to the world.
 They, along with everyone else in the world, lived happily ever after.